ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

   a relatively complex action that can be performed on the SUT (like sending a command to a device)
-* **wrappers**, which wrap subsystems of the SUT and provide a structured interface to them and to their devices, eventually permitting the abstraction over some operations (e.g., operations that may differ between a production device and an emulator)
+* **wrappers**, which wrap subsystems of the SUT and provide a structured interface to them and to their devices, eventually providing an abstraction over some operations (e.g., operations that may differ between a production device and an emulator)
-* **inputs**, which are used to generate and handle in a structured way the JSON input data for the various commands that are sent to the SUT
+* **inputs**, which are used to generate the JSON input data for the various commands that are sent to the SUT
 * **configurations**, which are used to gather configuration data or flags from the environment and provide a structured interface to them
 * **emulators**, which are real tango devices whose behaviour is programmed to simulate in a very simple way the behaviour of real devices.
-  The are needed to ensure that SUT is embedded in the environment that it expects.
+  They are needed to ensure that SUT is embedded in the environment that it expects.
-  - for now, emulators are the ones that are used in the TMC-MID integration tests ([Code](https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-common/-/tree/master/src/ska_tmc_common/test_helpers?ref_type=heads), [Documentation](https://developer.skao.int/projects/ska-tmc-common/en/latest/HelperDevices/TangoHelperDevices.html))
+  - for now, emulators are those used in the TMC-MID integration tests ([Code](https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-common/-/tree/master/src/ska_tmc_common/test_helpers?ref_type=heads), [Documentation](https://developer.skao.int/projects/ska-tmc-common/en/latest/HelperDevices/TangoHelperDevices.html))

 ## RULES